Remember the days of “Won’t you be my neighbor?”

 Think you’re in the clear because you’re on a Do Not Call list?
 Think again.

-Scammers don’t respect Do Not Call registries, and they use neighbor spoofing to get you to answer a call you might otherwise ignore.
+Scammers don’t respect Do Not Call registries, and they use neighbor spoofing so that you’ll answer a call you might otherwise ignore.
 Once they have you on the line, they have more tricks for swindling your time, money, and sensitive information.
 These calls are so successful that our Truecaller Insights estimated 24.9 million Americans lost $8.9 billion in phone scams last year alone!

 Even if you’re quick enough to hang up immediately after answering, that mistake could cost you.
 The thing is, as soon as you answer a call, that’s confirmation to spammers that your phone number is active.
 So, if you answer even one spoof call, you’re likely to get a lot more.